PrinsFrank/PrinsFrank.nl/_posts/2019-12-27-Using-composer-to-manage-local-dev-paths.md

 When you now run ```composer setup-symlinks``` your symlinks will be taken care off without affecting your lock file!

-When you add the ```"preferred-install": "dist""``` to the composer.json, composer will not use the symlinks when updating your composer.json or lock file so you won't accidentally commit them.
+When you add the ```"preferred-install": "dist"``` to the composer.json, composer will not use the symlinks when updating your composer.json or lock file so you won't accidentally commit them.